-Corporate Governance Committee.
-The Board of Directors reorganized the Nominating Committee into a Corporate Governance Committee in 1998.
-In addition to identifying qualified nominees for directors, the Corporate Governance Committee is responsible for developing and periodically reviewing the Corporate Governance Guidelines by which the Board of Directors will organize and execute its responsibilities.
-The Corporate Governance Committee has three members and held two meeting during 1998.
+CORPORATE GOVERNANCE COMMITTEE.
+The Corporate Governance Committee is responsible for identifying qualified nominees for directors and developing and periodically reviewing the Corporate Governance Guidelines by which the Board of Directors is organized and executes its responsibilities.
+The Corporate Governance Committee has three members and held one meeting during 1999.
 It is the present policy of the Corporate Governance Committee to consider nominees who are recommended by shareholders as additional members of the Board or to fill vacancies on the Board.
 Shareholders desiring to submit the names of, and any pertinent data with respect to, such nominees should send this information in writing to the Chairman of the Corporate Governance Committee in care of the Company.
 See "Requirements for Advance Notification of Nominations."

-Pension Committee.
+PENSION COMMITTEE.
 The Pension Committee serves as the Plan Administrator for the Company's qualified benefit plans.
 The Committee reviews and recommends to the Board any actions to be taken by the Board in the discharge of the Board's fiduciary responsibilities under the Company's qualified benefit plans and meets periodically with the Company's financial, legal, actuarial, and investment advisors.
-The Committee consists of three members and met three times in 1998.
+The Committee consists of four members and met two times in 1999.